You are currently viewing Best Cloudways Alternatives to Consider in 2026 (Tested, Compared, and Ranked)

 Pros

-• Noticeably faster response times than Cloudways in third-party tests.
+• Faster response times than Cloudways in third-party tests

 Cons

-Also read: Best Hostinger Alternatives in 2026 for a fuller comparison of Hostinger’s closest competitors.
+Also read: our best Hostinger alternatives in 2026 guide for a fuller comparison of Hostinger’s closest competitors.

 2. Kinsta: Best Premium WordPress Alternative to Cloudways